 The WRRI 2020 Annual Conference moved online.

 Select conference sessions are moving to a virtual format and will be offered throughout the spring and summer.

 WRRI 2020 Virtual Annual Conference Session 3 – June 19

 Awareness, Engagement and Action Around Water

-Join NC WRRI for our third Virtual Annual Conference session discussing recent projects to engage local communities.
-Speakers will discuss economic development via outdoor recreation, connection with the environment through group cleanups, and education of future community leaders about local watersheds.
+NC WRRI’s third Virtual Annual Conference session discusses recent projects to engage local communities.
+Speakers present economic development via outdoor recreation, connection with the environment through group cleanups, and education of future community leaders about local watersheds.

 Moderator: Christy Perrin, NC WRRI & North Carolina Sea Grant

 - Rachel Taylor, UNC-Chapel Hill: The French Broad River: Leveraging river recreation to promote economic development